Muna-Lombe/python-challenge/README.md

-# Task: Writing a validator for IBANs
+-------------------------------------------------------------- IBAN VALIDATOR-------------------------------------------------------------
+# Intorduction
-- Details: write us an IBAN validator, that works for IBANs from Liechtenstein
+ An IBAN validator, that works for IBANs from Liechtenstein

-- Requirement: Create a function that takes an IBAN (as string) and returns true if the IBAN is a valid one from Liechtenstein.
- Make sure to use a code style and approach that you would use when coding for a company, as this is not mainly about solving the issue but also to see what kind of code your write.
+# Files included
+ - IbanValidator.py
+    contains the class definition for validator
+ - testIban.py
+    contains script to initiate and use validator

+# How it works
+ - The user chooses from two options:
+    - the user types 'TEST' in the input field to  test the validator with examples
+    - or the user enters a text containing the iban the want to validate or
+ - The program formats the provided text to extract an IBAN if it exists or return 'No IBAN Found' if it doesn't exist
+ - If IBAN found the program checks if the IBAN has a valid length and valid country code then evaluates the check digit or return false if not
+ - If valid length and country code the program compares the provided check digit in the IBAN to the calculated check digit and returns true or false
+ - If valid check digit the program matches the IBAN with a regular expression to validate if it is Liechtenstein standard

+# How to use
+- run the code below in your terminal python<your_version_number> testIban.py

 # IBAN Breakdown format and structure
 Each IBAN includes the same basic set of information: